 My first year at Withers & Rogers

 From day one, I have been able to apply my expertise from my research experience.
-I receive training from attorneys across the firm, although I am predominantly trained by three partners who lead the Midlands Electronics Computing & Physics team.
+I receive training from attorneys across the firm, although I am predominantly trained by three partners who lead the Warwick Electronics Computing & Physics team.
 This provides a variety of work, clients, and writing-styles, and means I gain experience in a wide range of fields, from prosecuting software-implemented innovations to geoengineering litigation.
 Withers & Rogers believe that the best way to learn is by doing, so trainees are quickly introduced to case work with continual oversight and feedback allowing us to learn and improve on the job.
 While there is a lot to learn, my current skillset is respected, and it’s fun to get stuck in!

 Soon I will be approaching my first set of exams.
 We were given the choice of exams or a university course so we can decide what works best for us.
 Either approach, I know the firm and my team will support me throughout.